jhkang-rsrch/rfantibody-gui/README.md

 - 🐳 Easy Installation and Execution with Docker
 - 📊 Result Visualization and Analysis Tools

+### System Requirements
+- At least 1 GPU with 24 GB VRAM or more
+- RAM 64 GB
+- Disk 800GB or more
+- Docker 24+
+- Docker Compose v2

 ## 🚀 Getting Started

 ### Prerequisites